- You can swipe, tap or insert a charge card to make everyday purchases and earn rewards, just like a credit card.

 While it may not affect you as an everyday cardholder, it’s worth noting that the way banks and card companies make money does differ slightly for credit cards versus charge cards.

 For credit cards, most of the money made by banks is through interest charged to cardholders who don’t pay off their balance in full.
 Without going into too much detail about how credit card interest works, you’ll owe 19.99% in interest annually on any credit card balance you don’t pay off in full (or the equivalent of 0.05% in interest every day).
 Remember, as a cardholder, you can completely avoid interest charges on your credit card as long as you pay off your statement in full each month (which is why it’s so important to do so).
 The other major way card companies make a profit off credit cards is through merchant fees, whereby retailers have to pay a small percentage of every sale that they made using a card back as a fee.

 The profits earned from charge cards, on the other hand, are less focussed on interest payment since charge cardholders are required to pay off their balance in full every month.
 Profits from charge cards are mostly from merchant fees and annual fees.
 In fact, American Express, the biggest issuer of charge cards, is known to charge retailers steeper merchant fees.
 It’s one of the main reason why some stores don’t accept American Express as a payment option.

 Both credit cards and charge cards generate revenue for banks and card companies through a handful of other fees including foreign transaction fees, delinquency fees, balance transfer fees, and more.

 The last word

-Charge cards provide the benefits of credit cards with an approach that encourages responsible spending but carelessness can result in expensive late payment fees.
+Charge cards provide the benefits of credit cards with an approach that allows for greater purchasing power, but carelessness can result in expensive late payment fees and possible account closure.

 As with any form of borrowing, pay off balances before they’re due to get the most out of the card’s reward program.